LA VIE ADORABLE

 Never heard about it?
 I'm not surprised.
-I hadn't heard about it, either, until a doctor diagnosed me with it back in 2002 (I think that's when it was).
-I'd known for a long time (more than a year) that there was something wrong with me, and I'd been telling my GP (General Practitioner Doctor) my theory about it, but I felt that he didn't believe me.
+I hadn't heard about it, either, until a doctor diagnosed me with it back in 2003.
+I'd known for a long time (more than 2 years) that there was something wrong with me, and I'd been telling my GP (General Practitioner Doctor) my theory about it, but I felt that he didn't believe me.
 In fact: Many doctors know very little about this, and my GP at the time obviously didn't.

 I'm not writing this blog post to bring shame upon anyone, but after my own personal experiences with PCS, I think it's time to shine some light upon this invisible injury, which is more common than you'd think, and which a lot of people suffer from, especially many athletes.
 But people with PCS often keep silent about their illness because they feel they're not being taken seriously or even believed.
 That's why I've kept silent about it, too.
 That doesn't make it go away, though.

 Back in March 2001, I had applied for a vacant job at the local municipality office after having worked from home for 7 years.
 It was a part-time job (60 %).

 Just before I was going to start that job, I had an accident.
 I hit my head very hard against a bookshelf in my son's room one day, and I had a constant headache for 2 days.
 I didn't call any doctor, though, because I didn't want to bother anyone or "complain" (guess I'm a typical woman!) and I thought it would pass.
 So I started that job, despite the headache, because I thought if I started off with a sick-leave, I'd lose the job right away, so I tried to hang in there as best I could.